TOAST-DOCS/Face-Recognition/en/api-guide.md

 * Uses the largest face recognized from the input image to compare if it matches a face from a specific group.
 * The input image can be delivered via Base64-encoded image bytes or image url.
 * To find out more about input image, see "[Input Image Guide](./api-guide/#input-image-guide)".
-* 유Returns the array of the face info in order of the most to least similar.
+* Returns the array of the face info in order of the most to least similar.

 #### Request
 [URI]